ThoughtWorks-SEA/developer-training/docs/backend/mongoose-validation.md

 var custom = [validator, 'Uh oh, {PATH} does not equal "something".'];
 new Schema({ name: { type: String, validate: custom } });
 ```

-## Exercises

-Integrate your songs routes with MongoDB and Mongoose!

-- Create a schema with validation and a model for your songs
-- Create a database for your songs in your MongoDB
-- Change your controllers